ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 that said, I have a strong bias to production code and software best practices, yet I still use notebooks in my day-to-day.[^2]

 ## The three forces of change

+- Demand for quicker turnaround of analyses into production code
+- Higher collaboration across data science and engineering teams
+- Increased adoption of the Cloud to accommodate compute and storage requirements

+<! -- managed notebooks to accommodate hardware requirements for analyses -->